 If you’ve ever watched a movie in your life, chances are you’ll at least have a rough idea of what New York looks like.
 Walking around the metropolis is like walking round one big movie set.
 Surrounded by skyscrapers, you can grab yourself an incredibly watery coffee ‘to-go’ and wander off into the concrete jungle shouting ‘I’m walkin’ here!’ at the mass of yellow cabs, safe in the knowledge that you’ve managed to blend in seamlessly.
 Spend the first afternoon walking around in awe at the sheer scale of your surroundings, generally looking up until your neck hurts.

-You may have had a friend proudly teach you that, due to the Dutch arriving in the area first, New York used to be called New Amsterdam.
+You may have had a friend proudly teach you that and show the life in White Plains, NY, due to the Dutch arriving in the area first, New York used to be called New Amsterdam.
 This is only half true.
 While the place was once called New Amsterdam, it was first visited by an Italian in the 1500’s, who claimed the area for France (for some reason).
 Furthermore, before an actual citadel was constructed, it was known as New Netherland.
 Nowadays, New York is made up of immigrants from close to 200 countries, making it one of the most cosmopolitan cities in the world.

 Generally, the cheapest and best way to get to know the city is to walk around.
 You may decide to take a ride in a cab at some point, but doing so frequently will leave your wallet a lot lighter.
 When your legs get tired, you can take some underground shortcuts with the help of the Subway system, however, it’s not as pleasant as walking and most of the stations are ugly, even by world metro standards.
 The pace of your average New Yorker is a fair bit quicker than that of someone from the Mediterranean.
 Being stuck behind slow walking tourists is annoying in any town or city (especially Main Street when a cruise ship arrives) but you definitely don’t want to be ‘that guy’ on the streets of New York.